 Pokémon Sword and Shield

 As with the other mainline Pokémon games, the latest two feature exclusive monsters that can only be acquired in their respective versions.
-The only way around this is to trade with your friends, so you’ll have no choice but to make a couple of them in order to get a full Pokédex.
+The only way around this is to trade with your friends, so you’ll have no choice but to make a couple of them to get a full Pokédex.
 After that, you might even get to keep those friends, too!

 Super Mario Maker 2